 How To Turn Down A Job Offer

 Telling somebody “no” is rarely easy, especially when it comes to an opportunity.
 It is even more awkward in a situation like this because you are letting down the very people you have been doing everything to impress.
 It can be a challenge to let go of the past and move forward.
 There are good reasons to try and let the company down lightly, though.
 They may have another position to offer you.
 Or they might know someone else with an opening that would suit you better.
-How do you turn down a job offer in a positive way that won’t burn your bridges?
+Do not down a job offer in a positive way that won’t burn your bridges.

 Try and prevent misunderstandings throughout the interview process by clearly stating what you are looking for.